Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Introduction

-The main characteristics of all these surveys is that they focus on behaviour-agnostic methods.
-Some behaviour-aware methods are occasionally discussed in \cite{Surv1,Surv2,Surv3,Surv5,Surv11}, but without any in-depth classification or specific focus on behaviour.
+The main characteristic of all these surveys is that they focus on behaviour-agnostic methods.
+Some behaviour-aware methods are briefly discussed in~\cite{Surv1,Surv2,Surv3,Surv5,Surv11} but without any in-depth classification or specific focus on behaviour.
 It is generally true that behaviour-agnostic methods have a longer history in tackling the IM problem; this may explain why they dominate in current work.
-However, the starting point of behaviour-aware methods is a more realistic definition of the IM problem.
+However, the starting point of behaviour-aware methods is a more realistic formulation of the IM problem.
 As such, behaviour-aware methods have the potential to deliver solutions of higher relevance to real-world situations.
-Yet, behaviour-aware methods have not been considered in any previous survey as a class on their own, that is, as a separate family of solutions deserving its own fine grain classification.
+Yet, behaviour-aware methods have not been considered in any previous survey as a class on their own, that is, as a separate family of solutions deserving its own fine-grained classification.
 This paper addresses this gap.

-In view of the above, the contributions of this paper can be described as follows: \begin{itemize} \item A proposal to categorize existing methods to solve the IM problem into behaviour-agnostic and behaviour-aware. \item A taxonomy and a detailed review of behaviour-aware methods for the IM problem. \item A discussion of challenges for the IM problem from a behaviour-aware perspective. \end{itemize}
+In view of the above, the contributions of this paper can be described as follows: \begin{itemize} \item A proposal to categorize existing methods to solve the IM problem into behaviour-agnostic and behaviour-aware, which is motivated by the realization that behavioural characteristics of users play a key role in IM. \item A taxonomy and a detailed review of behaviour-aware methods for the IM problem, which discusses the behavioural characteristics that have been taken into account to solve the IM problem, how these characteristics are modelled and how the properties of the problem are affected by taking into account these characteristics. \item A discussion of challenges for the IM problem from a behaviour-aware perspective. \end{itemize}

 The rest of the paper is organized as follows.
-Some basic concepts of social networks and the influence maximization problem are first introduced in Section~\ref{sec_primin}.
+Some basic concepts of social networks and the influence maximization problem are introduced in Section~\ref{sec_primin}.
 An overview of our taxonomy is also given in this section.
-Behaviour-agnostic methods are shortly reviewed in this section.
-Section \ref{sec_beha_awr} covers a comprehensive overview of behaviour-aware methods for IM.
-Challenges and future research directions are finally presented in Section \ref{sec_future}.
+Section~\ref{sec_beha_awr} covers a comprehensive overview of behaviour-aware methods for IM.
+Challenges and future research directions are finally presented in Section~\ref{sec_future}.